snickell/code-dot-org/k8s/README.md

   - Or run:
     - You'll need to have AWS_REGION and AWS_PROFILE already set appropriately
     - verify everything is working with `kubectl cluster-info`
-3. Install argocd onto the cluster: `kubectl apply -k k8s/argocd`
+3. Install argocd onto the cluster:
-  - We'll use ArgoCD to install the rest of the apps we use, including code-dot-org itself
+  - `kubectl create namespace argocd`
+  - `kubectl apply -k k8s/argocd`

 ## Accessing the ArgoCD UI